Consensys/ethereum-developer-tools-list/README.md

 * [Local Ethereum Network](https://github.com/ConsenSys/local_ethereum_network) - Out-of-the-box deployment scripts for private PoW networks
 * [Kaleido](https://kaleido.io/) - Use Kaleido for spinning up a consortium blockchain network.
 Great for PoCs and testing
 * [Cheshire](https://github.com/endless-nameless-inc/cheshire) - A local sandbox implementation of the CryptoKitties API and smart contracts, available as a Truffle Box
-* [Aragon CLI](https://hack.aragon.org/docs/cli-usage.html) - The Aragon CLI is used to create and develop Aragon apps
+* [aragonCLI](https://hack.aragon.org/docs/cli-usage.html) - aragonCLI is used to create and develop Aragon apps and organizations.
 * [ColonyJS](https://github.com/JoinColony/colonyJS) - JavaScript client that provides an API for interacting with the Colony Network smart contracts.
 * [ArcJS](https://github.com/daostack/arc.js) - Library that facilitates javascript application access to the DAOstack Arc ethereum smart contracts.